george24601/george24601.github.io/_posts/2016-08-22-codeforce.md

 407B: Long Path
 --------
-Claim: when we arrive at i + 1, all previous i has been visited even times already
+Claim: when we arrive at i + 1, all j < i has been visited even times already

 Proof: By induction,